suoglu/Simple-SPI/README.md

 ## Known Issues

 * In simulation, MISO signal might come late when `CPHA` is high during 8 bit transaction.
 However it is working properly on device.
-* Transaction is not working stable at highest SPI clock frequency.
+* Transaction is not always working stable at highest available SPI clock frequency.